shmoop207/appolo-express/README.md

 the default injectable objects:

- - `env` - environment object,
+ - `env` - environment object.
- - `inject` - injector to add objects to the ioc,
+ - `inject` - injector, to add objects to the injector.
- - `app` - express app
+ - `app` - express app.
- - `router` - router to change to current routes configuration
+ - `router` - router, to change to current routes configuration.

 the last argument must be the `next` function